davidyemo/Azure-Labs/Labs/Lab_9a Implement Web Apps.md

 Lab_9a Implement Web Apps

+This lab focused on creating, configuring, and managing Azure Web Apps to enable staged deployment and continuous integration.

 Task 1: Create and Configure Web App

 An Azure Web App was created using PHP 8.2 on Linux in the East US region with a Premium V3 P1V3 plan under the resource group `az104-rg9`.